CinemaScope: Origins

+List of CinemaScope films

 Early implementation

 CinemaScope was developed to use a separate film for sound (see Audio below), thus enabling the full silent 1.33:1 aperture to be available for the picture, with a 2:1 anamorphic squeeze applied that would allow an aspect ratio of 2.66:1.
 When, however, developers found that magnetic stripes could be added to the film to produce a composite picture/sound print, the ratio of the image was reduced to 2.55:1.
 This reduction was kept to a minimum by reducing the width of the normal KS perforations so that they were nearly square, but of DH height.
 This was the CinemaScope, or CS, perforation, known colloquially as fox-holes.
 Later still an optical soundtrack was added, further reducing the aspect ratio to 2.35:1 (1678:715).
 This change also meant a shift in the optical center of the projected image.
 All of Fox's CinemaScope films were made using a silent/full aperture for the negatives, as was this studio's practice for all films, whether anamorphic or not.

 In order to better hide so-called negative assembly splices, the ratio of the image was later changed by others to 2.39:1 (1024:429).
 All professional cameras are capable of shooting 2.55:1 (special 'Scope aperture plate) or 2.66:1 (standard Full/Silent aperture plate, preferred by many producers and all optical houses), and 2.35:1 or 2.39:1 or 2.40:1 is simply a hard-matted version of the others.